 Outsourcing Also Out of Bounds?

-While outsourcing has allowed credit unions to take advantage of some of the great advancements and opportunities offered by today's technology solutions, it has also increased their risk-especially if providers are not fully aware of the requirements and responsibilities faced by financial institutions.
+While outsourcing has allowed credit unions to take advantage of some of the great advancements and opportunities offered by today's technology solutions, it has also increased their risk, because they are dependent on external providers who may not be fully aware of the requirements and responsibilities faced by financial institutions.

-As noted in the first part of this series (CU Journal, Sept.
-22), an outsourcing-service provider management program requires more than just written policies.
-Four components make up a comprehensive program: A clearly articulated corporate strategy; defined roles and responsibilities for overseeing outsourced relationships; policies and procedures for managing third party service providers; a risk-based approach to overseeing outsourced relationships (Topics 1 and 2 were covered in Part 1).
+An outsourcing-service provider management program requires more than just written policies.
+The following four components make up a comprehensive program.
+Each of these should be tailored to the specific needs and circumstances of your financial institution: A clearly articulated corporate strategy; Defined roles and responsibilities for overseeing outsourced relationships; Policies and procedures for managing third party service providers, and a risk-based approach to overseeing outsourced relationships.

 Cynthia A. Bonnette is managing director of M ONE, Inc., Phoenix.
 Ms. Bonnette can be reached at 602.957.7479 or at www.moneinc.com